The following is a guest post from Joe Cernik, from eMedApps

-At eMedApps, we meet with clinical and HIT leaders daily, most looking for ways to improve organizational efficiency, improve interoperability and many seeking support migrating to new solutions.
+At eMedApps, we meet with clinical and HIT leaders daily, most looking for ways to improve organizational efficiency, improve interoperability, and much-seeking support migrating to new solutions.
 One practice replaced their existing NextGen system, only to reverse their decision six months later after discovering that the grass wasn’t quite as green as the sales team from the new vendor led them to believe.
 The clinic’s IT department drove the change to the new system without outside input, thinking that the cost would be cheaper than upgrading hardware for their existing system.
 Once the providers began to use the new system it was clear the well-intentioned IT department had made a mistake.
-This error in judgment carried a price tag in the hundreds of thousands of dollars including data conversions, retrofitting interfaces, retraining and lost productivity.
+This error in judgment carried a price tag in the hundreds of thousands of dollars including data conversions, retrofitting interfaces, retraining, and lost productivity.
 Moving to a new EHR needs to be treated as a major endeavor and requires even more due diligence than your first EHR investment.
 Groups need to consider what they might be losing as they move to a new system as well as what they may gain.

 According to a recent study by market researchers at Software Advice, 2015 marked the first year that EHR replacements outnumbered EHR installs.
 The number of buyers replacing an existing EHR system jumped by 59% over the previous year.
 We could argue that replacing an EHR system outpaced replacing a paper system because most paper systems have already been replaced.
 Perhaps the market has reached a tipping point – a point of EHR saturation changing the evaluation game to one of improved functionality, something beyond first-time system adoption.
 In a nearly-saturated EHR market, why do clinicians and IT teams evaluate alternatives?
 Here are the three leading reasons our clients are pulling the plug on their EHRs:

-1) The Grass is (Often) Greener: Attend HIMSS, an EHR vendor’s User Group or a standards organization conference and clinical teams are bound to see greener grass.
+1) The Grass is (Often) Greener: Attend HIMSS, an EHR vendor’s User Group or a standards organization conference, and clinical teams are bound to see greener grass.
 Smarter visit planning, better integration with billing, reduced clicks powered by voice recognition, improved clinical content, and advanced mobile or cloud platform support are all reasons physician practices jumped ship for another EHR in 2015.
-Technology will continue to evolve and software will capture more information, provide deeper analysis and streamline the clinical workflow.
+Technology will continue to evolve and the software will capture more information, provide deeper analysis, and streamline the clinical workflow.
 Better or improved functionality is the primary reason for EHR change.

 2) The “Goldilocks” Principle: Twenty-four percent of EHR users say that their current system is too cumbersome.
 Finding just the right EHR fit for your practice is important – and leads many clinicians to search for an upgrade.
 Systems that are too complex (in fit and function) are a leading driver of re-evaluation.
 In our experience, once a re-evaluation begins, replacement occurs more than 60% of the time.
-Twenty-eight percent of buyers are looking for patient tracking capabilities: monitoring assessments, treatment plans, progress notes, etc. EHRs have to step up their game to stay ahead of the rapid migration toward reporting on wearable devices, real-time patient monitoring and 24×7 tracking of patient data.
+Twenty-eight percent of buyers are looking for patient tracking capabilities: monitoring assessments, treatment plans, progress notes, etc. EHRs have to step up their game to stay ahead of the rapid migration toward reporting on wearable devices, real-time patient monitoring, and 24×7 tracking of patient data.

-3) Mergers and Acquisitions: In the ever-collapsing and consolidating world of healthcare, M&A activity drives a larger and larger volume of EHR replacement.
+3) Mergers and Acquisitions: In the ever-collapsing and consolidating world of healthcare, M&A; activity drives a larger and larger volume of EHR replacement.
 Which EHR remains standing?
 Not always the acquirer’s, but sometimes the acquire’ees’.
-HIT teams are on the lookout for highly optimized, powerful, interoperable and standardized solutions.
-During a merger, HIT teams must evaluate systems for fit, form and function.
+HIT teams are on the lookout for highly optimized, powerful, interoperable, and standardized solutions.
+During a merger, HIT teams must evaluate systems for fit, form, and function.